davesohamm/Nirma-MTech-Journal/README.md

 Overall, it was a day filled with **family, learning, recovery, and a reminder that health should always come first**.

 ---

+**Date:** 14 July 2026, Tuesday
+**Day:** 265

+---

+# 🌅 Morning

+Today, I continued to work from home as I was still recovering from the stomach infection that had started the previous night.
+Although I was feeling slightly better than yesterday, my body still needed rest, so working remotely was the best option.

+In the morning, **Rajat Bhaiya** called me regarding **HGW-2926**.
+One of the pending tasks involved deleting the unnecessary comments from the JIRA story.
+I worked on it immediately and completed the task before **11:00 AM**.

+Later, during our daily discussions, I also demonstrated the **Graphify** work that I had been exploring.
+I explained the implementation, what I had learned from experimenting with it, and how it could potentially be useful for our QA AI Agent project, especially in the context of Graph RAG and codebase understanding.

+---

+# 💻 A Light Workday

+Apart from the Graphify discussion and the JIRA cleanup task, there were no additional assignments for me today.

+For once, I was actually grateful for having a lighter workload.

+My body was still recovering from the previous day's illness, and the extra time allowed me to rest without worrying about pending office work.

+Sometimes, slowing down is exactly what the body needs.

+---

+# ❤️ Grateful for Family

+One thing I kept thinking throughout the day was how thankful I was that **Mummy and Papa were here with me**.

+When I wasn't feeling well yesterday, they took care of me just like they always have.

+Being away from home for months makes you realize how comforting a parent's presence really is.
+Whether it's simply asking if you've eaten, making sure you're resting, or just being around, their support brings a sense of peace that is difficult to describe.

+I genuinely felt lucky that they happened to be here during the days when I needed them the most.

+---

+# 🏢 A Visit to My Office

+Before leaving Gurgaon, there was one thing I really wanted to do.

+I took **Mummy and Papa to my office** and showed them around my workplace.

+I showed them where I spend most of my weekdays, the environment I work in, and the place where I have been learning, building projects, and growing professionally over the past few months.

+Seeing their smiles while they walked through the office was incredibly special.

+They looked genuinely happy and proud.

+I also took a picture of them there—a memory that I know I will cherish for a very long time.

+It wasn't just a photograph.

+It felt like a small milestone.

+For the first time, I was able to show my parents the place where I have been working hard every day, and seeing the happiness on their faces made me feel an incredible sense of accomplishment.

+---

+# 🚉 Saying Goodbye

+As evening approached, it was finally time for them to begin their journey back home.

+We prepared their luggage and headed towards the railway station.

+Sitting in the cab with them, I slowly realized that the past four days had gone by so quickly.

+It was difficult saying goodbye.

+Watching them leave for Ahmedabad made me emotional once again.

+After helping them board their train and making sure everything was settled, I stood there for a moment before heading back home.

+The journey back felt much quieter than the journey to receive them a few days ago.

+---

+# 🏠 Returning to an Empty House

+After coming back home, everything suddenly felt different.

+Just a few hours earlier, the house was filled with conversations, laughter, family meals, and the comforting feeling of having Mummy and Papa around.

+Now, it was quiet again.

+Even though they had stayed for only **four days**, those few days had completely changed the feeling of this place.

+For those four days...

+**This house truly felt like home.**

+---

+# 💻 Daily Consistency

+Before ending the day, I continued my daily routine by solving **one LeetCode problem**.

+After that, I decided to sleep a little earlier than usual.

+Partly because I was still recovering physically...

+And partly because I knew the silence of the house would make me miss them even more.

+---

+# 📌 Highlights of the Day

+* Continued working from home while recovering from poor gut health.
+* Completed the **HGW-2926 JIRA comment cleanup** task before 11:00 AM.
+* Demonstrated my **Graphify** implementation and findings during the team's discussion.
+* Had a lighter workday, which helped me focus on recovering.
+* Spent quality time with Mummy and Papa before their departure.
+* Took them to my office and showed them my workplace.
+* Captured a memorable photograph with them at my office.
+* Dropped them at the railway station for their return journey.
+* Solved **1 LeetCode problem**.
+* Slept early to continue recovering.

+---

+# 💭 Reflection

+Today was emotionally heavier than it was technically challenging.

+Work was relatively light, and I was thankful for that because it gave me time to recover both physically and mentally.
+Completing the Graphify discussion and finishing the JIRA cleanup task were the only office responsibilities I had, allowing me to spend the rest of the day with Mummy and Papa before they left.

+Taking them to my office became the most memorable moment of the day.
+Watching them walk through the place where I spend so much of my time and seeing how proud and happy they were is a memory I will always carry with me.
+That single photograph means much more than just a picture—it represents a chapter of my life that I was finally able to share with them.

+Saying goodbye at the railway station wasn't easy.
+The house feels quieter now, and I already miss having them around.

+For just four days, this place wasn't simply the flat where I live.

+**It felt like home.**

+**I love you, Mummy and Papa.**

+**Miss you already. ❤️**

+---